Placement and Enrollment

 - developing writing practices and strategies for drafting, rewriting, revising, and proofreading their work

-- understanding that writing changes and develops throughout their academic careers
+- understanding that writing changes and develops throughout their academic careers and beyond as they write outside of the university

 For more information on the goals of the First-Year Writing program and the principles and practices of teaching English 1004 and the First-Year Writing seminars, please see the Course Description for English 1010 and 1011 and the materials on this website.